Charry2014/ai-catflap/README.md

 ai-catflap# source venv/bin/activate
 ai-catflap# ./bin/mousetest.sh -s 0
 ```
+There are many things that can go wrong, but creating the `log` and `recording` directories should be easy to fix.

 ## Monitoring
 As with all installed control devices some monitoring will be needed to detect faults.